monpeco/HKUx-HKU_08x/module5-Data-and-TechFin/techFin.md

 ---

 #### Module 5 Data & TechFin   5.8 New Challenges of AI and Machine Learning   Video 5.8 New Challenges of AI and Machine Learning

+Artificial intelligence is only so strong and so good as the data that you serve it.
+And actually when you think from a regulation perspective, it's not so much the regulation of one algorithm which is going to matter.
+It's more going to be about the quality of algorithm, and the natural tendency of algorithm to create a oligopoly.
+Data is fueling algorithm,
+and algorithm only grow by having more data.
+And therefore, technology companies are doing whatever it takes them to be able to capture all the data they can on their consumer to have a dominant market position.
+I think that data is the new oil as a sentence is reflecting what you had in the U.S. when you had oil.
+The antitrust movement in the U.S. that was trying to break away the big U.S. cartels around oil is what's going to be happening in the data space.
+Because data is naturally driving network effects, and because network effects are themselves very naturally oligopolistic, the regulators will need to find a way of breaking away the dominance of large tech firms that are controlling most of the data.
+Your social data is most likely controlled by Facebook.
+Your e-commerce data is more
+likely controlled by Amazon.
+Your professional data
+is more likely controlled by LinkedIn.
+These people have all the information about you.
+And the only way to break away that stranglehold on your personal data is by allowing you as an individual to share your data to other people.
+So that you can then fuel the algorithm of a competitor with the data that you have been building about yourself for the last 10 years.
+This is where data regulation will go in the future.
+Data regulation will focus on individual data as opposed to the algorithm adjustment that will be required to be made by technology companies as requested by the regulators.

+---

+#### Module 5 Data & TechFin   5.9 Data, Metadata and Differential Privacy   Video 5.9 Data, Metadata and Differential Privacy